Learning intrinsic excitability in medium spiny neurons: Results

 This shows us that small adjustments in the contribution of a specific ion channel can result in significantly different spiking behavior even for identical synaptic input.
 This occurs when the input is distributed, i.e. has low correlation.
 In this case, the neurons spike independently of each other and with different frequencies.
 We can eliminate this effect by increasing the correlation of the input.
 Because of the slow activation/inactivation dynamics of the $I_{As}$ channel, (latency of $\approx$ 20ms) only low correlated input activates these channels ('neuronal integrator mode'), but highly correlated inputs do not activate these channels, driving the membrane to spiking quickly ('coincidence detector mode').
 Therefore correlated input can produce reliable spiking behavior for model neurons which differ in the relative contribution of the slow $I_{As}$ channel.
 Distributed input, in contrast, activates slower ion channels, and can produce different tonic firing rates, here according to the contribution of the $I_{As}$ channels, as long as strong synaptic input keeps the neuron in the relevant voltage range ('persistent activity').

-Similarly, the differential contribution of other channels (high-voltage gated L-type Ca-channels, hyperpolarization-activated GIRK channels or calcium-dependent Sk/Bk channels) will affect neuronal behavior, when the conditions for a prominent influence of these channels are met.
+Similarly, the differential contribution of other channels (high-voltage gated L-type Ca-channels, hy\-per\-po\-la\-riz\-ation-activated GIRK channels or calcium-dependent Sk/Bk channels) will affect neuronal behavior, when the conditions for a prominent influence of these channels are met.

 We are modeling a state of MS neurons that exhibits regular tonic firing.
 In experimental studies, \cite{WilsonKawaguchi96} showed that MS neurons, similar to cortical neurons, exhibit upstate-downstate behavior, reminiscent of slow-wave sleep, under certain forms of anesthesia (ketamine, barbiturate).
-However, under neurolept-analgesia (fentanyl-haloperidol), \cite{MahonSetal2003} showed that MS neurons can show driven activity, when cortical input is highly synchronized, and exhibit a state characterized by fluctuating synaptic inputs without rhythmic activity (i.e. without upstates/downstates), when cortical input is desynchronized.
+However, under neurolept-analgesia (fent\-anyl-halo\-peri\-dol), \cite{MahonSetal2003} showed that MS neurons can show driven activity, when cortical input is highly synchronized, and exhibit a state characterized by fluctuating synaptic inputs without rhythmic activity (i.e. without upstates/downstates), when cortical input is desynchronized.
 The regular, tonic spiking in this state is very low, much less than in the waking animal, which may be related to the dopamine block by haloperidol.
 This makes a waking state of MS neurons characterized by regular tonic spiking at different firing rates probable.

 In the following, we show how intrinsic excitability adaptation can lead to different recalled firing rates under appropriate synaptic stimulation.
 The model could thus reflect learning that is recalled or read out during MSN states under desynchronized cortical input - in contrast to highly synchronized input, which would homogenize the response of the coincidence detecting neurons and favor reliable transfer of spikes.